zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

 ```

 ### Returing Promises inside the Chain
-Our chaining implementation is a bit naive so far.
+Our chaining implementation is a bit naive.
 It's blindly passing the resolved values down the line.
 What if one of the resolved values is a Promise?
 For example

 ```javascript
 doSomething().then(result) {